AoDev/bard-router/README.md

 > In medieval Gaelic and British culture, a **"bard"** was a story teller.
 They would talk about the people's journey in the world.
 A user interacting with an aplication is like a journey that the router allows to take, tell and remember.

-## Philosophy: decouple state and UI + app shell architecture
+## Philosophy: simplicity + decouple state and UI + app shell architecture

 Inspired by this article from mobx author: [decouple state and UI](https://hackernoon.com/how-to-decouple-state-and-ui-a-k-a-you-dont-need-componentwillmount-cc90b787aa37), **bard-router** allows you to command your application models and select the right view to present the data while adhering to the original philosophy of React: `(appState) => UI`.

 The "opiniated side" of **bard-router** also comes from ideas of the [app shell architecture](https://developers.google.com/web/fundamentals/architecture/app-shell).

-Plus, I want the API to be as small and simple as possible.
-Routing should be a "no-brainer".

 ## Install